 Why Should Doctors Create Videos for Marketing?Two of the essential things your marketing must do is:

 How is Healthcare Video Marketing Unique?The educational element of healthcare video marketing is what makes it different.
 As a physician, you have to explain very complex conditions or treatments in a way that is easily understood and still engages the viewer.
 This is a challenge that marketers in other industries don’t face.
 Video is one of the best ways to educate because you can create far more empathy through video’s visual and auditory nature than you can with written content.
 Video is much better at evoking “empathy,” which is a critical element of your marketing that can differentiate your practice from other physicians.
 Suggested Watch: Make Your Messaging Stand Out With Empathy [Video]

 What Types of Videos Should Doctors Create?
 [With Examples]Here are a few of the most common types of video marketing for doctors:

 - Physician FAQ videos

-- Practice Tours
+- Practice tours

-- Video Ads for Facebook and Youtube
+- Video ads for Facebook and Youtube

-- TV Ads for Traditional TV or OTT Streaming (ie, Hulu)
+- TV ads for traditional TV or OTT Streaming (i.e., Hulu)

-- Videos for Email
+- Videos for email

-- Videos for Recruiting
+- Videos for recruiting

-This is the issue that viewers are the least forgiving about because it keeps them from understanding the story or message you are trying to deliver.
+1. Low-Quality AudioThis is the issue that viewers are the least forgiving about because it keeps them from understanding the story or message you are trying to deliver.
 When audio quality is low, potential patients will stop watching.
 You can purchase good microphones for less than $200.
 It’s worth the investment.

-Visually, poor lighting is most often the culprit.
-This is also one of the areas where doctors can most easily increase the quality of their videos.
+2. Poor LightingVisually, poor lighting is most often the culprit.
+But unfortunately, this is also one of the areas where doctors can most efficiently increase the quality of their videos.

-One thing we see commonly is physicians creating videos that are unnecessarily long.
-While it’s ok to have a long video if you’re, say, posting the replay of a 45-minute IVF seminar.
-However, it’s not ok to post a 10 minute bio for a physician.
-Attention spans on digital platforms are short and ALL videos, short or long, must grab and hold attention.
+3. Unnecessarily Long VideosOne thing we see commonly is physicians creating unnecessarily long videos.
+While it’s ok to have a long video if you’re posting the replay of a 45-minute webinar.
+However, posting a 10-minute bio for a physician is not okay.
+Attention spans on digital platforms are short, and ALL short or long videos must grab and hold attention.
 When educating the patients, it’s ok to go long, but when you’re talking about yourself or the practice, keep it clear and concise.

 Option #1: Shoot & Edit Video YourselfUnfortunately, many doctors take this approach with predictably bad results.
-Simply put, your internal staff lacks the equipment and expertise to produce quality videos.
+A harsh reality is that your internal staff lacks the equipment and expertise to produce quality videos.
 I’ve only seen this work when a practice brings an experienced staff resource dedicated to creating content like video.

 Option #2: In-Person Shoot With a Traditional Video Production Group

 While this process usually results in high-quality video, it’s also the most expensive option for your practice.
 Due to the cost, you may only be able to afford a single video, rather than the amount you need.
 It’s a common mistake to believe you need a Super-Bowl quality video for digital marketing.
 Unfortunately, this is not the case, and traditional video production work is often overpriced.

-Option #3: Remote VideoRemote video is a new option that allows you to create high quality videos without an in-person shoot.
-The benefit is that you can create high-quality video at a fraction of the cost of a traditional in-person shoot.
+Option #3: Remote VideoRemote video is a new option that allows you to create high-quality videos without an in-person shoot.
+The benefit is that you can create high-quality videos at a fraction of the cost of a traditional in-person shoot.
 This is done through software that allows a remote team that directs and controls video shots through your mobile device or computer.
 In fact, at RUNNER, we offer a turnkey “done for you” remote video production service that even includes the audio and lighting equipment you need to separate yourself from other practices.
 Here’s an example of a remote video we created.

 Creating a Video Distribution Plan